Marvin Miller: Hall of Fame consideration

 How did these people vote, and why are their votes kept secret?
 And why aren't there more players on that committee?
 Hank Aaron, Jim Bunning, Bob Gibson, Ferguson Jenkins—they're all on the committee for reviewing the managers and umpires.
 Essentially, the decision for putting a union leader in the Hall of Fame was handed over to a bunch of executives and former executives.
 Marvin Miller kicked their butts and took power away from the baseball establishment—do you really think those people are going to vote him in?
 It's a joke...
 I blame the players.
 It's their Hall of Fame; it's their balls and bats that make the hall what it is.
 Where are the public outcries from Joe Morgan or Reggie Jackson, who was a player rep?
 Why don't these guys see that some of their own get on these committees?
 That's the least they owe Marvin Miller.
 Do they think they became millionaires because of the owners' generosity?

 On July 11, 2008, The Boston Globe portrayed Miller as disdainful of the realignment of the Hall's Veterans Committee, and as uninterested in the chances of his own enshrinement:

 I find myself unwilling to contemplate one more rigged Veterans Committee whose members are handpicked to reach a particular outcome while offering a pretense of a democratic vote.
 It is an insult to baseball fans, historians, sportswriters, and especially to those baseball players who sacrificed and brought the game into the 21st century.
 At the age of 91, I can do without farce.

 In December 2009, in voting for the 2010 class for the Hall of Fame, Miller received seven votes from the 12 committee members, two short of the nine votes needed for election.
-On April 14, 2010, Miller's 93rd birthday, a group of former major leaguers launched a website called "ThanksMarvin.com".
+On April 14, 2010, Miller's 93rd birthday, former major leaguer Bob Locker launched a website called "ThanksMarvin.com".
 The site includes appreciations from retired players, and advocates for Miller's induction to the Hall of Fame.